dmonopoly/activities-agent/README.md

    - Example: "Find me outdoor activities in San Francisco"
    - Example: "Show me date ideas under $50"

-2. **Set Preferences**: Go to Preferences page to set your location, interests, and budget
+2. **Set Preferences**: Go to Preferences page to set your location, interests, and budget.
+There are predefined user preferences templates; you must choose one as the current user.

 3. **Browse Activities**: Visit the Activities page to see a gallery of activities with a collapsible assistant